rbisdorff/Digraph3/docSphinx/tutorial.rst

        'c1'  |  -4.0  -6.0  -8.0  -5.0  -1.0  -5.0  -1.0  -6.0  -6.0  -4.0
        'c2'  | -40.0 -23.0 -37.0 -37.0 -24.0 -27.0 -73.0 -43.0 -94.0 -35.0

-Among the 10 new incoming decision alternatives (see below), we recognize alternatives *a1001* (see column 2) and *a1010* (see last column) we have mentioned in our introduction.
+Among the 10 new incoming decision alternatives (see :numref:`newPerfTab`), we recognize alternatives *a1001* (see column 2) and *a1010* (see last column) we have mentioned in our introduction.

-The :py:class:`NormedQuantilesRatingDigraphdigraph` instance's *actions* dictionary also contains the closed lower limits of the four quartile classes: *m1* = [0.0- [, *m2* = [0.25- [, *m3* = [0.5- [, *m4* = [0.75 - [.
+The :py:class:`sortingDigraphs.NormedQuantilesRatingDigraph` class instance's *actions* dictionary includes as well the closed lower limits of the four quartile classes: *m1* = [0.0- [, *m2* = [0.25- [, *m3* = [0.5- [, *m4* = [0.75 - [.
+We find these limits in a *profiles* attribute (see :numref:`limitingProfiles` below).

 .. code-block:: pycon
    :linenos:
+   :name: limitingProfiles
+   :caption: Showing the limiting profiles of the rating quantiles

    >>> nqr.showPerformanceTableau(actionsSubset=nqr.profiles)
     *----  Quartiles limit profiles -----*
     criteria |  'm1'   'm2'   'm3'   'm4'
     ---------|----------------------------
-       'b1'  |    2.0   28.8   49.6   75.3
+       'b1'  |  2.0    29.8   49.4   70.7
-       'b2'  |    0.0    2.9    4.9    6.7
+       'b2'  |  0.0     3.0    5.0    7.0
-       'b3'  |    0.0    2.9    4.9    8.0
+       'b3'  |  0.0     3.0    5.0    7.0
-       'b4'  |    3.3   35.9   58.6   72.0
+       'b4'  |  3.3    30.1   50.8   70.9
-       'b5'  |    0.8   32.8   48.1   69.7
+       'b5'  |  0.8    29.1   48.6   70.0
-       'c1'  |  -10.0   -7.4   -5.4   -3.4
+       'c1'  | -10.0   -7.0   -5.0   -3.0
-       'c2'  |  -96.4  -72.2  -52.3  -34.0
+       'c2'  | -96.4  -70.6  -50.1  -30.0

-The main run time (see Lines 23-29 of the object description above) is spent by the class constructor in computing a bipolar-valued outranking relation on the extended actions set including both the new alternatives as well as the quartile class limits.
+The main run time (see :numref:`normedRatingGraph` Lines 23-29) is spent by the class constructor in computing a bipolar-valued outranking relation on the extended actions set including both the new alternatives as well as the quartile class limits.
 In case of large volumes, i.e. many new decision alternatives and centile classes for instance, a multi-threading version may be used when multiple processing cores are available (see the technical description of the :py:class:`sortingDigraphs.NormedQuantilesRatingDigraph` class).

 The actual rating procedure will rely on a complete ranking of the new decision alternatives as well as the quantile class limits obtained from the corresponding bipolar-valued outranking digraph.
 Two efficient and scalable ranking rules, the **Copeland** and its valued version, the **Netflows** rule may be used for this purpose.
 The *rankingRule* parameter allows to choose one of both.
-With *rankingRule='best'* (see Line 2 above) the :code:`NormedQuantilesRatingDigraph` constructor will choose the ranking rule that results in the highest ordinal correlation with the given outranking relation (see [BIS-2012]_).
+With *rankingRule='best'* (see :numref:`limitingProfiles` Line 2 ) the :code:`NormedQuantilesRatingDigraph` constructor will choose the ranking rule that results in the highest ordinal correlation with the given outranking relation (see [BIS-2012]_).

-In this rating example, the *NetFlows* rule appears to be the more appropriate ranking rule.
+In this rating example, the *Copeland* rule appears to be the more appropriate ranking rule.

 .. code-block:: pycon
    :linenos:

-   >>> print('Ranking rule        :', nqr.rankingRule)
-    Ranking rule        : NetFlows
-   >>> print('Actions ranking     :', nqr.actionsRanking)
-    Actions ranking     :
+   :name: rankingCorrelation
+   :caption: Copeland ranking of new alternatives and historical quartile limits

+   >>> nqr.rankingRule
+    'Copeland'
+   >>> nqr.actionsRanking
+    ['m4',
-    ['m4', 'a1005', 'a1010', 'a1008', 'a1002', 'a1006',
+     'a1005', 'a1010', 'a1002', 'a1008', 'a1006', 'a1001', 'a1003',
-    'm3', 'a1003', 'a1001', 'a1007', 'a1004', 'a1009',
+     'm3', 'a1007', 'a1004', 'a1009',
+     'm2',
-    'm2', 'm1']
+     'm1']    Actions ranking     :
-   >>> print('Ranking correlation : %+.2f' %\
-                (nqr.rankingCorrelation['correlation']) )
+   >>> nqr.showCorrelation(nqr.rankingCorrelation)
+    Correlation indexes:
-    Ranking correlation : +0.938
+     Crisp ordinal correlation  : +0.938
+     Epistemic determination    :  0.530
+     Bipolar-valued equivalence : +0.498

-We achieve here a linear ranking without ties (from best to worst) of the digraph's actions, i.e. including the new decision alternatives as well as the quartile limits *m1* to *m4*, which is very close in an ordinal sense (*tau* = 0.94) to the underlying valued outranking relation.
+We achieve here (see :numref:`rankingCorrelation`) a linear ranking without ties (from best to worst) of the digraph's actions set, i.e. including the new decision alternatives as well as the quartile limits *m1* to *m4*, which is very close in an ordinal sense :math:`(\tau = 0.94)` to the underlying strict outranking relation.

-The eventual rating procedure is based on the lower quantile limits, such that we may collect the quartile classes' contents in increasing order of the *quartiles* lower limits.
+The eventual rating procedure is based in this example on the *lower* quartile limits, such that we may collect the quartile classes' contents in increasing order of the *quartiles*.

 .. code-block:: pycon

-   >>> print('Rating categories:', nqr.ratingCategories)
+   >>> nqr.ratingCategories
-    Rating categories: OrderedDict([
+    OrderedDict([
-    ('m2', ['a1003', 'a1001', 'a1007', 'a1004', 'a1009']),
-    ('m3', ['a1005', 'a1010', 'a1008', 'a1002', 'a1006'])])
+    ('m2', ['a1007','a1004','a1009']),
+    ('m3', ['a1005','a1010','a1002','a1008','a1006','a1001','a1003'])
+    ])

-We notice above that no new decision alternative is rated in the lowest [0.0-0.25[, respectively highest [0.75- [ quartile class.
+We notice above that no new decision alternatives are actually rated in the lowest [0.0-0.25[, respectively highest [0.75- [ quartile classes.
 Indeed, the rating result is shown, in descending order, as follows:

 .. code-block:: pycon

    >>> nqr.showQuantilesRating()
     *-------- Quartiles rating result ---------
-    [0.50 - 0.75[ ['a1005', 'a1010', 'a1008', 'a1002', 'a1006']
+    [0.50 - 0.75[ ['a1005', 'a1010', 'a1002', 'a1008',
+                   'a1006', 'a1001', 'a1003']
-    [0.25 - 0.50[ ['a1003', 'a1001', 'a1007', 'a1004', 'a1009']
+    [0.25 - 0.50[ ['a1007', 'a1004', 'a1009']

-The same result may even more conveniently be consulted in a browser view via a specialised rating heatmap format ( see :py:meth:`perfTabs:PerformanceTableau.showHTMLPerformanceHeatmap` method (see :numref:`heatMap1`).
+The same result may more conveniently be consulted in a browser view via a specialised rating heatmap format ( see :py:meth:`perfTabs:PerformanceTableau.showHTMLPerformanceHeatmap` method (see :numref:`heatMap1`).

 .. code-block:: pycon